-Speed cameras were first used for enforcement in Great Britain in 1992, having been recommended by a review of road traffic law in 1988.
+Speed cameras were first used for enforcement in Great Britain in 1992 as recommended by a review of road traffic law in 1988.
 Their rollout was accelerated between 2001 and 2005 in a national safety camera programme under the 'safer speeds' theme of the road safety strategy 2000-2010.
-Speed camera partnerships - joint ventures between police forces, highway authorities and magistrates' courts - were formed to implement this, and have since taken on a wider role as road safety partnerships.
+Speed camera partnerships - joint ventures between police forces, highway authorities and magistrates' courts - were formed to do this and have since taken on a wider role as road safety partnerships.